hitoshi-watase/sercrod/docs/reference/directives/elseif.md

 #### Parent access

-Because `eval_expr` injects `$parent` into the evaluation scope when it is not already defined, `*elseif` conditions can safely refer to properties of the parent Nablla host’s data.
+Because `eval_expr` injects `$parent` into the evaluation scope when it is not already defined, `*elseif` conditions can safely refer to properties of the parent Sercrod host’s data.

 Typical patterns: